 2. Cleaner Indoor Air

-Media air filters can be effective at trapping dust, pollen, dander and other large pollutants, but only the highest-rated HEPA filters can catch the smaller bacteria and viruses.
+Media air filters can catch the smaller bacteria and viruses.
 UV lights lower the concentration of microorganisms in the air without restricting airflow.

 3. Better Efficiency